Welcome!

 My name is Koji Chavez and I’m an assistant professor of sociology at Indiana University.
 My research focuses on gender and racial inequality in labor markets and in the workplace.
 I also teach courses on race and ethnicity, work, and research design.

-Upcoming Presentations/Conferences
+Upcoming Presentations/Conferences and News

 • Sometime August 8-12, 2025.
 ASA Annual Meeting, Chicago.
 New Approaches to the Job Matching Process.
 Thematic Session.
 I’m not sure what I’m presenting yet, but I’m sure it will be inspiring.